blueYOSHI9000/LM2-Rank-Calculator/README.md

 No, I don't expect this to really be useful, I just felt like making it so here you go.
 Enjoy.
 Or else.

 ## Todo:
-- add calculation explanation on site
-- make the \<details> look better
 - allow to permanently select levels (keep the :hover thing?)
-- fix the boss & bonus :hover color
+- fix the boss & bonus :hover color & regular level color (not green enough, feels red)
 - multiple languages?
+- score doesn't calculate when selecting level, and I feel it should also calculate while typing?

 ## Credits
 - Score calculations & list of score requirements: https://www.reddit.com/r/LuigisMansion/comments/1cp0ah6/comment/l3om03i/